PritamGuptaJITU/ManualTesting/README.md

    - Tracking and resolving issues to ensure quality.

 ---

-## 🛠️ Manual Testing in SQA

-### What is Manual Testing?
-Manual testing is the process of manually validating software for defects, ensuring it behaves as expected.
-Testers execute test cases without using automated tools.

-### Key Stages of Manual Testing:
-- **Unit Testing**: Testing individual components or modules.
-- **Integration Testing**: Ensuring different modules work together.
-- **System Testing**: Validating the entire system as a whole.
-- **User Acceptance Testing (UAT)**: Ensuring the software meets end-user requirements.

 ### Advantages:
 - Detects user interface issues.
 - Simulates real-world usage scenarios.